alchemyplatform/aa-sdk/CONTRIBUTING.md

 # Contributing

-We're excited to have you contribute to the `aa-sdk`.
+We are excited to have you contribute to the `aa-sdk`.
 Here's a step-by-step guide to help you get started.

 ## Getting started